CiscoDevNet/esxi-auto-installer/README.md

 > This project is not about replace existing tools, it's about enabling them.

 Thus, the ESXi Auto-Installer project will not contain configuration options.
-The big exception to rule is enabling the SSH service because a lot of tools require SSH to connect to ESXi.
+The big exception to this rule is enabling the SSH service.
+This is because a lot of tools require SSH in order to connect to ESXi.

 Instead of add features to configuration ESXi, this project will focus on automation feature so it can be used by existing tools.\
 That said we do have a few things we hope to bring you in the future that may help.
 For example, we want you to be able to add scripts that run on first boot.
 This should provide flexibility if you need a special configuration.